MicrosoftDocs/cloud-adoption-framework/docs/strategy/business-outcomes/okr.md

 **Key results:**

-1. Increasing pipeline coverage from 50 percent to 200 percent
+1. Increasing pipeline coverage from 50 percent to 200 percent.
-1. Increasing closing rates for sales engagements by 5 percent
+1. Increasing closing rates for sales engagements by 5 percent.
-1. Reducing the time to close deals by 8 percent
+1. Reducing the time to close deals by 8 percent.

 ## Next steps

 Five steps can help your organization to move forward with OKRs:

-**Step 1: Learn:** Start exploring what OKRs can do for your business, and tune in to some of your industry peers and leaders to learn about how OKRs have benefited their organizations.
+**Step 1: Learn:** Start exploring what OKRs can do for your business.
+Tune in to some of your industry peers and leaders to learn about how OKRs have benefited their organizations.

 **Step 2: Plan:** As you begin to draft your OKRs, ensure that your sponsors are contributing and involved in the process.
 Work with an OKR coach to refine your OKRs.